crlngn/crlngn-ui/README.md

 **Compatibility:**
 - Foundry VTT version 12.328+
 - Mostly tested with DnD5e 4.x.
 Should work with other systems, but modules for those systems remain untested.
+- Localization: English and Brazilian Portuguese

 ## Carolingian UI
 A light module that provides a sleek minimalist UI overhaul, focusing on saving space on screen and improving overall look and feel of Foundry VTT v12.
-Most changes are made through CSS styling and should work with the majority of other modules.
-The exception is the Top Navigation, where some simple JS code is added to provide horizontal scroll functionality.
+Most changes are made through CSS styling and should work with the majority of other modules, unless they specifically modify the UI.

-**Carolingian UI** is free to use and distribute.
+**Carolingian UI** is free to use and distribute under MIT License.
 If you reuse my code, please add mention to the original repo.

 ### FEATURES:
+- **Custom Fonts** for UI and journal;
 - **Compact left controls:** small or regular sized icons; secondary bars can be hidden until an item is hovered or clicked;
 - **Secondary controls bar** has different styles to make it clearer;
 - **Top Navigation** can be horizontally scrolled; player and GM markers are simple lines with the color of each player;
 - **Compact Player List**, can be auto-hidden and opened on hover;
 - **Macro hotbar** with optional resizing and styles;
 - **Floating camera dock** - drag, resize and position anywhere on screen;
-- **Custom Fonts** for UI and journal;
 - **Right panel** buttons, sliders and headers have modified dark styles for a more uniform feel;
 - **Settings** allow you to configure macro bar, left controls, camera dock and scene navigation;
 - **Dark style for chat messages** if the selected Foundry theme is Dark (tested on DnD5e 4.x, partial support for other systems);